Plasma Abstract Machine

 High level bytecode items

-Each item in a bytecode file belongs in one of three types and is referred to by a 32bit ID.
+Each item in a bytecode file belongs in one of four types and is referred to by a 32bit ID.
 Each item type has its own ID-space.
 In other words data item 5 and procedure 5 are separate.
 Names are used in .pzt files but are discarded when these are compiled to .pz files.
 The exceptions are imported items, exported items (TODO), and in the future some names and other information may be stored for debugging.